yavuztas/yavuztas.github.io/_drafts/PLANNED-WRITINGS.markdown

 ## ARTICLE - Java utility article
 Share this article with other channels also

-## ARTICLE - Consuming Variable Responses in Jackson
-It is ready just publish it on the channels

-## ARTICLE - A Different Approach for Event Handling in Vue.js
-It is ready just publish it on the channels

 ## ARTICLE - Bean Validation with configurable constraint values in Spring
 Write about custom validators with parameters from properties file based on this answer: https://stackoverflow.com/questions/56920934/spring-bean-validation-with-configurable-constraint-values/56924502#56924502